Why Use An Angled Guitar Cable? Angled Jacks vs Straight Jacks

 We know the cables are necessary, but which kind should you buy?
 Why use a right-angle guitar cable?

 Right-angled guitar cables are helpful for guitars with input jacks that are flush with the guitar’s body, such as front-mounted or side-mounted input jacks.
-Right-angled cables help prevent any damage that may occur to the cord itself or the guitar, or other equipment if something bumped the cable.
+Right-angled cables help prevent any damage that may occur to the cord itself or the guitar, or other equipment if something bumps the cable.

 What Is The Purpose Of A Right Angle Plug For Guitar Players?